Juhi22/Bully-Box/README.md

 ### Side features
 - Plug in the box to a socket to get electricity, then the game starts
 - There is an audio player configured in the box, it always tells you some instructions (or laugh at you)
 - There are many numbered doors.
+The numbers are changeable.
 These are locked and only opens when "story" is at that point.
 Behind these doors, we can find the majority of side features
 - Send sms to the given person (config file: `/mobileApp/resources/default/smsdata.json`)
 - Play led matrix labyrinth to get the pin code of the bluetooth
 - Try to beat the limit in the breathalyzer